 Yes.
 RNL will include one login when the results are delivered, tied to the primary contact’s email address.
 This login can be shared with others on campus.
 HINT: You will create a password for your login, so use a password that is unique from passwords you may use for personal accounts which will allow you to be more comfortable with sharing it with others on campus.
 Upon request, RNL can create a second login for your institution with an identified email address.
 The email will need to be a legitimate email address for authentication purposes.
-Multiple people can use the same login to be in the RNL Client Portal at the same time.
+Simultaneously, multiple people can be logged into the RNL Client Portal using the same login without issue.

 Will I receive the raw data files?